 First semester of a two semester sequence of general physics (mechanics, wave motion, sound, thermodynamics, geometrical and physical optics, electricity and magnetism, selected topics from modern physics) and laboratory for physics majors and engineering students.

-Prerequisite: MAC 2311 and either PHY 1025 or passing score

-on physics exemption test.
-Co-requisite: PHY 2048L
+Prerequisite: MAC 2311 and either PHY 1025 or passing score on physics exemption test.

 General Physics with Calculus I Laboratory